derekburgess/jaws/docs/storage/repositories.md

 profiles are retained in `scope_legacy_unstamped` with `legacy_quarantined` status.
 Version-aware writers require a computation timestamp and canonical `PROFILE_KEY`; readers may expose quarantined/unversioned records without inventing missing provenance.

+## InspectionRepository

+`InspectionRepository` owns optimized, read-only projections used by overview and endpoint drill-down interfaces. `recent_profiles` selects the most recently computed profile set, applies an explicit computation-time lower bound, ranks by total traffic, and enforces a row limit. `inspect` returns one IP's latest profile, chronological concrete-scope history, all-session packet/peer totals, bounded peer aggregates, and a bounded newest-packet sample.

+The projection retains legacy directionality: outbound means the inspected endpoint is the packet source.
+Peer service ports use the low-side flow heuristic while distinct high-side ports are exposed only as an ephemeral-port churn count.
+Metadata attached to profiles wins;
+entity metadata is a display-only fallback.
+Cypher and Neo4j value decoding remain inside the storage adapter, while MCP owns only compatibility serialization and cloud-host hints.

+The in-memory implementation composes `ProfileRepository`, `PacketRepository`, and `EnrichmentRepository`.
+Both implementations run through the same behavioral contract, including limits, missing endpoints, metadata fallback, history order, port roles, and directional byte counts.